JuhilSavani/conways-game-of-life/README.md

 - Any live cell with more than three live neighbors dies (overpopulation).
 - Any dead cell with exactly three live neighbors becomes a live cell (reproduction).

+These simple rules generate patterns that mimic the unpredictability and diversity found in natural systems, from stable formations to oscillators and complex, moving “life forms.”
+Experiment with different starting configurations

 ---